 Rob Drums and vocals

 Rob keeps us on beat with his Slingerland acoustic and Yamaha electronic drums, and sings some of our songs.
 Rob has thoroughly enjoyed music as an outlet, and particularly the friendships he's developed with musicians over the years.
 During college days at Millersville University (MU), Rob played in the Jazz band.
 He had some great drumming teachers, including time spent with Tony DeNicola, former drummer for legendary big band leader Harry James.
 In addition to DeNicola, Rob's list of favorite drummers include Buddy Rich, Gene Krupa, Peter Erskine (former drummer for Maynard Ferguson), Jim Chapin (author of the book Advanced Techniques for the Modern Drummer), and former Chicago drummer Danny Seraphine.

 Dawn has been singing pretty much since she’s been talking.
 She has performed in a variety of groups and styles, including: musicals, operas, school choirs, church choirs, madrigal choirs, acapella choirs, rock bands, jazz bands, and a praise band.
 She has directed adult choirs, children’s choirs, and a handbell choir.
 She loves to sing and share the joy of music with others.

 Dawn loves listening to great singers and has been influenced by many vocalists from a variety of genres.
 Some of her biggest influences are Billie Holiday, Janis Joplin, and Julie London.

-Engine14's newest member is Chris, who joined up in June, 2019, to play bass with the band.
-Chris plays a Epiphone Firebird bass amplified through a Fender Rumble 500 combo amp.
+Nelson joined up in October, 2022 to play bass and sing with the band.
+Nelson rocks a black Fender Jaguar bass through a MarkBass combo amp.